CARRIER-project/verticox/java/verticox/README.md

 Sums the values based on the relevant individuals.
 Expected input:

 - Predictor: the predicator to be summed
 - Requirements: list of attributeRequirement indicating the relevant individuals

+### postZ:

+Updates the local z-values.
+Expected input:

+- z: array of doubles representing the z values
+- endpoint: name of the relevant server
+-

+### sumZValues:

+Sums the Z values based on the relevant individuals.
+Expected input:

+- endpoint: the endpoint containing the relevant z values
+- Requirements: list of attributeRequirement indicating the relevant individuals

 ### SOAPUI example project